 ASC library catalogues

-- Main Library catalogue (BUW) covers the holdings pertaining to Latin American (former CESLA collection) and to books on the United States acquired after 2004.
-The ASC Library is in the process of retro-conversion (introducing our books into the BUW catalogue).
+Main Library catalogue (BUW) covers the holdings pertaining to Latin American (former CESLA collection) and about 90% of books about the USA (as of December 2023).
+The library continues retroconversion (cataloging books into the BUW’s catalog).

 ASC library holdings

 The ASC Library holds primarily books in English:

 - Books – 28294 volumes (as at 31 Dec.
 2022).

 - Microforms (miniature photographs of printed texts on film or plastic fiches: